THE GARDEN WEBSITE.COM

 Water: drought resistant once established

-Propagation: seeds, basal cuttings and root divisions of perennials
+Propagation: seeds, basal cuttings and root divisions in fall

-Pruning: Remove spent flowers to prolong the flowering period.
+Pruning: Remove spent flowers to prolong the flowering period, cut back stems before stems grow in spring

 Problems: Powdery mildew